 Since monitoring more than one person in a home can be worrisome, you might find using one or more baby monitors gives you peace of mind.
 There are many baby monitors on the market, so pricing is reasonable.
 Below are direct links to some examples:

-- Motorola Video Baby Monitor (at Best Buy Canada) allows you to see what your loved ones are doing, even if you are not in the same room as them.
+- Motorola Smart Video Baby Monitor (at Amazon Canada) allows you to see what your loved ones are doing, even if you are not in the same room as them.
 This device not only allows you to easily monitor the video footage on your smartphone, but it also has audio, allowing you to communicate with your family member from the other room.
-This device costs about $300 to $400 (Cdn).
+This device costs about $120 to $200 (CDN), plus additional shipping fees.